10.2.1. Building Inheritance

 Inheritance With Default Constructors

-The first and most simple case is where the superclass has a default constructor that initializes the superclass object appropriately for the inheritance relationship.
+The first and most simple case is where the superclass has a default constructor that appropriately initializes the superclass object for the inheritance relationship.
 In this case, the subclass constructor automatically and implicitly calls the superclass default constructor.
 Although this special case is simple, it does have two options.

 Superclass ConstructorSubclass Constructor